LaurenMcQuillan/bikesharing/README.md

 ### Trips by Gender (Weekday per Hour)

-Trips by weekday per hour broken out by gender, shows the same peak hour trends as the Trips by Weekday per Hour visualization, and shows that males use Citibike more in those peak hours than female or unknown genders.
+Trips by weekday per hour broken out by gender, shows the same peak hour trends as the Trips by Weekday per Hour visualization, and shows that males use Citibike more than females or unknown genders.

 ![Trips by Gender (Weekday per Hour)](https://user-images.githubusercontent.com/115508658/217650923-aee0ed31-c0f8-441b-8e0a-ba2be74b1539.png)